emipa606/Cyberpunk/README.md

 - Gun reliability and jamming
 - Includes Pardeike's Harmony library

-If you like this mod, try the https://steamcommunity.com/sharedfiles/filedetails/?id=2846910032]Cyberpunk Factions expansion.
+If you like this mod, try the [https://steamcommunity.com/sharedfiles/filedetails/?id=2846910032](Cyberpunk Factions) expansion.
 It adds several corps to the game in addition to the outlanders.
-I also suggest using the http://steamcommunity.com/sharedfiles/filedetails/?id=735241897]Mending Mod, which will allow you to fix and maintain your guns, as well as clean up the gear from your fallen enemies to make them usable again.
+I also suggest using the [http://steamcommunity.com/sharedfiles/filedetails/?id=735241897](Mending) Mod, which will allow you to fix and maintain your guns, as well as clean up the gear from your fallen enemies to make them usable again.

 **There is always the possibility that this mod has bugs.
 Please report any issues that you might run into**